 With four complete weeks of lesson plans, over 36 hands-on activities, and eight printable preschool centers, your preschooler will love math, too!

-This is a really fun game that teaches so many shape skills!
+This is a really fun shape activity that teaches so many shape skills!
 The added bonus to this particular game is that it can be played in multiple ways.
-Your preschooler might start playing one way, but after practice may need something more challenging.
+Your preschooler might start playing one way, but after a bit of practice may need something more challenging.

 Play is simple, and with different variations of the game, it’s an effective way to teach shapes to preschoolers because it can target so many different skill levels.

 To play, select a player to go first.
 Roll the dice, identify the number, and then move the corresponding number of spaces.
 If the player lands on a shape, they must identify it.
-If the player lands on a leaf shape or a blank space, nothing happens.
-If they land on a “bonus throw” space, they get an extra turn.
+But if the player lands on a leaf shape or a blank space, nothing happens.
+Land on a “bonus throw” space, they get an extra turn!

 It’s as simple as that.